Greece Moments Greece Moments

 Welcome to Kythnos

-While Mykonos and Paros are already busy in the low season and the pavements are still folded up on other Cycladic islands, the island of Kythnos welcomes its guests in a pleasantly calm manner.
+While Mykonos and Paros are already busy in the low season and the pavements are still rolled up on other Cycladic islands, Kythnos welcomes its guests in a pleasantly calm manner.

-The proximity to the mainland makes the 100 km² island a popular short holiday destination for Greeks, and so many restaurants are already open in May.
-On weekends, it is turbulent in the port when the car caravans roll off the ferries.
-But during the week you can enjoy a tranquillity that has been missing on many other Greek islands for years.
+Its proximity to the mainland makes this 100 km² island a popular short-break destination for Greeks, and so many restaurants are already open in May.
+On weekends, things get lively at the port as convoys of cars roll off the ferries.
+During the week, however, you can enjoy a tranquillity that has been missing on many other Greek islands for years.

-Join us on an underrated Greek island and be inspired by our personal favorite places and the most beautiful Sights on Kythnos:
+Join us on an underrated Greek island and be inspired by our personal favourite places and the most beautiful sights on Kythnos:

 Table of Contents